Jacobs Senior Aerospace Engineer in Huntsville, Alabama

 Jacobs leads the global professional services sector delivering solutions for a more connected, sustainable world.
 With $15.0 billion in combined revenue and a talent force more than 77,000 strong, Jacobs provides a full spectrum of services including scientific, technical, professional, construction- and program-management for business, industrial, commercial, government and infrastructure sectors.
 For more information, visit www.jacobs.com

-Jacobs Space Exploration Group (JSEG) is comprised of 10 companies and is located at Marshall Space Flight Center in Huntsville, AL (ranked #11 in Best Places to Live by U.S. News).
+Jacobs Space Exploration Group (JSEG) is comprised of 10 companies and is located at Marshall Space Flight Center in Huntsville, AL (ranked #1 in Best Places to Live by U.S. News for 2022-2023).
 JSEG has been a primary contractor for NASA since 1989 and supports marquee NASA programs, including the Space Launch System, International Space Station, space optics fabrication, earth and space sciences and advanced propulsion system development.
-As a partner in NASA’s next generation of space exploration, our jobs are literally history in the making.
+As a partner in NASA’s next generation of space exploration, our jobs are literally history in the making!

 Here’s What You’ll Need: